 Karen Keating Ansara and her husband Jim make grants to end global poverty from the Ansara Family Fund at the Boston Foundation.
 After the 2010 earthquake they co-founded the Haiti Fund at the Boston Foundation, now led by an Advisory Council of Haitian Americans and experts in international development.
 Karen chairs the Steering Committee of New England International Donors (NEID), serves on the Board of Trustees of Partners in Health in Boston, the Board of Directors of MicroCredit Enterprises in California, and two boards north of Boston.
 Karen is a member of the Leadership Council of Oxfam America and serves on the Steering Committee of the Opportunity Collaboration, a four-day business retreat for funders and practitioners ending global poverty.
 Karen holds a B.A. in Political Science from Wellesley College, a M.Div. from Andover Newton Theological School, and is a graduate of The Philanthropy Workshop West in the Bay Area.
 Karen and Jim are parents of five children ages 16-21 in Essex, MA.

-J. Theodore Chery is the Director of Constituent Services and International Affairs for Massachusetts Senator Linda Dorcena Forry.
+J. Theodore Chery was the Director of Constituent Services and International Affairs for the former Massachusetts Senator Linda Dorcena Forry.
 This makes Theodore the primary contact for all constituent communication including liaising with state, local, and federal offices; working with neighborhood organizations and coordinating town hall meetings.
 Theodore has a long history of public service and community involvement, particularly in the Haitian community in the United States.
 He has served as the Community Services Representative for Mayor Henrietta Davis in Cambridge, MA and as the Program Coordinator for Suffolk University’s Initiative for Diversity in Civic Leadership.
 He holds Masters degrees in Public Administration and Political Science/International Relations, and a BS in Human Services and Non-Profit Management.

 Herby Duverné is Principal and CEO of Taino Consulting Group (2012 to present), a Boston-based risk management firm which focuses on cyber and physical security solutions.
 Mr. Duverné has served as the Deputy Director of Aviation Security (2006-2011) and Director of Emergency Management (2011-2012) for the Massachusetts Port Authority, which oversees Logan International Airport.
 From 2001 to 2006, Mr. Duverné was the Regional Security Manager for State Street Corporation and the Founder and President of the security management-consulting firm DSES.
 He graduated from the Federal Bureau of Investigation (FBI) Citizen Academy in 2012 and earned a Master’s degree in Criminal Justice Administration from Northeastern University.
 Ever mindful of the challenges he faced when he first came to the U.S., Mr. Duverné gives back to his community by serving on Somerville’s Anti-Gang Board and its Human Rights Commission, the Haitian Coalition of Somerville, the Board of Directors for the Children’s Trust Fund, Big Brothers and Big Sisters of Massachusetts and the Advisory Board for the Haiti Fund at the Boston Foundation.
 His awards include Northeastern University’s Medallion Award, the YMCA Black Achievers Award, and the State Street William S. Edgerly Community Service Award.